kryzin/kryzin-com/README.md

 **Styles, themes, modes etc.**

+- fix blog post pics
-- Add pics to about me
+- Add pics to about
 - Check for theme in blogItems
 - 3d retro borders?
 - fix bg color (set for all + correct bugs)
 - fix moving dark mode switch
 - check for system mode
 - check for system language
+- useEffect on document in blogItems

 ## Quick start